Definition of Chromium Virus: is it dangerous?

-Chromium Browser is not a virus: it is an open-source web browser developed by Google and contains the majority of Chrome browser’s functions.
-Open-source means that its program code can be taken and customized by anyone, therefore producing both safe and malicious browser versions and distributing them worldwide.
+To be clear, Chromium itself is not a virus: it is an open-source web browser (its developer is Google) which contains the majority of Chrome browser’s functions.
+Open-source means that anyone can take and customize its program code, therefore producing both safe and malicious browser versions and distributing them worldwide.
 Unfortunately, this is the reason why so many Windows and Mac users search for Chromium virus removal guides today.

 Do not get confused – Chromium browser is legitimate and safe to use, but its spin-offs might not be.
 Sadly, there are many versions on the market today that can be installed unknowingly.
 In most cases, it happens when installing freeware from the Internet.

-The reason why so many people start calling Chromium a virus, is that the creators of adware and browser hijackers quickly leveraged the possibility to easily create modified browser versions that would cause redirects or pop-up ads.
+The reason why so many people start calling Chromium a virus, is that the creators of adware and browser hijackers quickly exploit open-source software to easily create fake browser versions that cause redirects or pop-up ads.

 To be precise, they take open source codes and add specific functionality to them, making these browsers display third-party ads from various ad networks, or cause unexpected redirects to partner websites to generate revenue.